OscarFlores-IFi/targeted-strategic-chess-opening/README.md

 2. **Clone this repository**.

 3. **Copy the PGN file(s) into the cloned repository**.
+    - All the files have to be inside of a folder (DIRECTORY).

 4. **Modify variables in `main.py`**:
     - `DIRECTORY`: Set the directory name where your PGN files are located.
     - `PLAYER_NAME`: Provide the exact name of the player you want to analyze in the PGN files.
 Use `None` if you want to analyze openings in general.
-    - `PLAYER_PIECES`: If `PLAYER_NAME` is provided, analyze positions where the player has underperformed and overperformed compared to their average result.
+    - `PLAYER_PIECES`: If `PLAYER_NAME` is provided, you can analyze positions where the player has underperformed and overperformed compared to its average result.
+    Possible values are `white`, `black`, `both`, `None`.

 5. **Create a conda environment**:
     - Using conda: